-Торіс Important Highlight Objective and Coverage of RBI Act 1934 RBI Act was enacted with the objective to: regulate the issue of bank notes keep reserves to ensure stability in the monetary system operate effectively the currency and credit system The RBI Act deals with: incorporation, capital, management and business of the RBI functions of the RBI- issue of bank notes, monetary control, banker to the Central and State Governments and banks, lender of last resort etc general provisions in respect of reserve fund, credit funds, audit and accounts issuing directives and imposing penalties for violation of the provisions of the Act
+Objective and Coverage of RBI Act 1934

+- RBI Act was enacted with the objective to: - regulate the issue of bank notes - keep reserves to ensure monetary stability of the country - operate effectively the currency and credit system - The RBI Act deals with: - incorporation, capital, management and business of the RBI - functions of the RBI- issue of bank notes, monetary control, banker to the Central and State Governments and banks, lender of last resort etc - general provisions in respect of reserve fund, credit funds, audit and accounts - issuing directives and imposing penalties for violation of the provisions of the Act

+Functions of RBI

+- Issue of Bank Notes.

+- Short term Loans to Banks

+- Purchase and Sale of Government Securities

+- Purchase and Sale of Shares of SBI, National Housing Bank, Deposit Insurance and Credit Guarantee Corporation.

+- Purchase, sale and rediscount of Bills of Exchange

+- Accepting Deposits without interest

+- Annual Contribution to National Rural Credit Funds

+- Dealing in Derivatives

+Banking Policy

-[Chapter 🗯 1] Reserve Bank of India Act, 1934 🔳 7.3 Functions of RBI Making and Issue of Bank Notes.
-Short term Loans to Banks Purchase and Sale of Government Securities Purchase and Sale of Shares of SBI, National Housing Bank, Deposit Insurance and Credit Guarantee Corporation.
-Purchase, sale and rediscount of Bills of Exchange Accepting Deposits without interest Annual Contribution to National Rural Credit Funds Dealing in Derivatives Banking Policy Banking policy is a policy formulated by RBI from time to time It is made in the interest of banking system, monetary stability or sound economic growth Takes into account the interests of the depositors, the volume of deposits and other resources of the bank and the need for equitable allocation and the efficient use of these deposits and resource.
-Monetary Policy Monetary policy is the policy/process by Reserve Bank controls either the cost of very short-term borrowing or the monetary base.
-Such policy is directed towards achieving a targeted inflation rate or interest rate to ensure price stability and general trust in the currency.
-Instruments of Monetary Policy Repo Rate Reverse Repo Rate: Liquidity Adjustment Facility (LAF) Marginal Standing Facility (MSF) Corridor Bank Rate Cash Reserve Ratio (CRR)
+- Banking policy is a policy formulated by RBI from time to time - It is made in the interest of banking system, monetary stability or sound economic growth - Takes into account the interests of the depositors, the volume of deposits and other resources of the bank and the need for equitable allocation and the efficient use of these deposits and resources.

+[Chapter ➡ 1] Reserve Bank of India Act, 1934

+Monetary Policy

+- Monetary policy is the policy/process by which Reserve Bank controls either the cost of very short-term borrowing or the monetary base. - Such policy is directed towards achieving a targeted inflation rate or interest rate to ensure price stability and general trust in the currency.

+Instruments of Monetary Policy

+- Repo Rate

+- Reverse Repo Rate:

+- Liquidity Adjustment Facility (LAF)

+- Marginal Standing Facility (MSF)

+- Corridor

+- Bank Rate

+- Cash Reserve Ratio (CRR)

-Statutory Liquidity Ratio (SLR) Open Market Operations (OMOs) Market Stabilisation Scheme (MSS) Cash Reserve Ratio (CRR) Cash Reserve Ratio (CRR) is the mandatory reserves to be maintained with RBI.
-Scheduled Bank (Section 42 of RBI Act):Every scheduled Bank is required to keep certain percentage of their demand and time liabilities, as cash balances with the RBI.
-Non Scheduled Bank (Section 18 of Banking Reg Act):The non-scheduled banks are required to maintain the cash reserve.
-There is no maximum ceiling or floor rate in respect of CRR.
-A lag of one fort night is provided in the maintenance of stipulated CRR by banks.
-The current CRR is 4% Statutory Liquidity Ratio (SLR) SLR is the mandatory reserve to be maintained by banks held in the form of prescribed securities.
-This is also based on certain percentage of their demand and time liabilities of a bank.
-As per Section 24 of the Banking Regulation Act, every banking company in India is required to maintain in India, in cash, gold or unencumbered approved securities an amount which should not at close of business on any may be less than the percentage prescribed by RBI of the total of its demand and time liabilities in India.
-Currently, the SLR is 19.5%
+- Statutory Liquidity Ratio (SLR)

+- Open Market Operations (OMOs)

+- Market Stabilisation Scheme (MSS)

+Cash Reserve Ratio (CRR)

+- Cash Reserve Ratio (CRR) is the mandatory reserve to be maintained with RBI. - Scheduled Bank (Section 42 of RBI Act):Every scheduled Bank is required to keep certain percentage of their demand and time liabilities, as cash balances with the RBI. - Non Scheduled Bank (Section 18 of Banking Reg Act): are required to maintain the cash reserve. - There is no maximum ceiling or floor rate in respect of CRR. - A lag of one fort night is provided in the maintenance of stipulated CRR by banks. - The current CRR is 4%

+Statutory Liquidity Ratio (SLR)

+- SLR is the mandatory reserve to be maintained by banks held in the form of prescribed securities. - This is also based on certain percentage of their demand and time liabilities of a bank. - As per Section 24 of the Banking Regulation Act, every banking company in India is required to maintain in India, in cash, gold or unencumbered approved securities an amount which should not at close of business on any may be less than the percentage prescribed by RBI of the total of its demand and time liabilities in India. - Currently, the SLR is 19.5%